Portchain/node-infinitas/README.md

 **Note**: Sonic is in active development.
 This Readme currently describes what version 1.0.0 of Sonic will provide.

+#### What is working so far ?

+In memory scheduling with 'cron' and 'interval' functionality.

 # Overview

 Sonic is a node.js based scheduling engine.
 Think of it as an application level 'cron' scheduler.